mortend/docs/articles/basics/uno-projects.md

 #### iOS.PreviewBundleIdentifier
 The iOS bundle identifier in preview mode.
 Defaults to `iOS.BundleIdentifier`.
-It's only used during `fuse preview -t=iOS`, to differentiate between a normal bundle and a preview bundle.
+It's only used during `fuse preview ios`, to differentiate between a normal bundle and a preview bundle.
 Use this setting if you want to have both a preview version and an exported version of your app installed on the device simultaneously.

 ```json